4dn-dcic/4dn-cloud-infra/docs/deploy_fourfront.rst

 * All associated S3 Buckets - these names must be wired directly into the GAC
 * RDS Cluster - associated values can be taken directly from the Beanstalk configuration and input to the GAC
-* ES Cluster - same deal as RDS
+* ES Cluster - this resource must be re-created
 * S3_ENCRYPT_KEY - a new one will be phased in when the beanstalk is spun down

 Resources to be Created